grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 "All these structures don't get washed away in storms?"
 Cassandra asked.

 "The river delta makes the water very shallow deep into the ocean.
 Most of the construction is built far enough up the delta that the waves of the ocean are completely flattened.
-But... there are many who worry that a really big storm could wipe the entire thing out.
+But...there are many who worry that a really big storm could wipe the entire thing out.
 The residents here may simply be lucky that it has not happened yet."

 "Where does all the material for building come from?"

 "Mostly trees are cut down on shore and then floated out.
 That is why nearly everything is made of wood.
-I think they do sometimes pull sunken waterlogged trees up from the bottom though."
+I think they do sometimes pull sunken waterlogged trees up from the bottom, though."

 The channel began to narrow, pushing the sea craft using it together.
-Hemi steered the _Prospect_ to take advantage of a path carved through the smaller boats by a huge oiler making its way slowly up the channel in front of them.
-On either side of the channel the structures raised on pylons above the water grew denser.
+Hemi steered the _Prospect_ to take advantage of a path carved through the smaller boats by a huge oiler making its way slowly up the channel ahead of them.
+On either side of the channel, the structures raised on pylons above the water grew denser.
 In places there were masses of small thatched-roof huts, with walls made of thin rotting wood panels and the roofs of cut and dried shore grasses.
 There were dozens of huts clumped together, as if they gained strength to stand on their wobbling stilts by leaning against each other.
 Between the clumps ran narrow channels of dark water, in many places only passable by the smallest of the vessels that traversed back and forth across Stilt City.
-Those narrow channels fed into slightly larger winding passages which gave access to buildings and homes that were buried deep in the dense clumps of development.
+Those narrow channels fed into slightly larger winding passages, which gave access to buildings and homes buried deep in the dense clumps of development.

-Every so often the masses of huts were broken up by a large access channel running off the main channel.
-Around these access channels most of the commercial trade had risen up, which had led to the building of long docks and piers, more substantial warehouses, and larger buildings --- always sitting on stilts above the water.
-The fancier buildings had paid the extra cost to ship out and install steel roofs.
+Every so often, the masses of huts were broken up by a large access channel running off the main channel.
+Around these access channels had risen most of the commercial trade, which had led to the building of long docks and piers, more substantial warehouses, and larger buildings --- always sitting on stilts above the water.
+The fancier buildings had paid extra to ship out and install steel roofs.
 Big steel cargo and transport ships would make their way into these access channels and dock against the flimsy, leaning piers of crunching wood that barely seemed able to keep the big ships immobile, and perhaps would not have at all if the waters were not so still.
 The cargo was unloaded onto these docks and from there moved off to its destination by local labor: either into the warehouses, onto other cargo ships, or dispersed around Stilt City --- sometimes up onto the mainland and ground-based logistical connections.

 [//]: # (### They hire Sir Piero, the pilot)

 As they pushed their way slowly up the main channel and deeper into Stilt City, Percy became a little concerned.
 "Hemi, do you know how to find the fuckin' dock we are supposed to unload at in all this fuckin' mess?"

 "There is a system to the dock numbers," said Hemi.
 "I am fairly certain that we are moving in the right direction.
-However the system is complex and poorly maintained.
+However, the system is complex and poorly maintained.
 We shall have to ask for guidance at some point."

 Percy asked Cassandra to use the binoculars to scout out the hand-painted signs that indicated the dock numbers accessible from each access channel they passed, and report them to Hemi.
-The descending order of the dock numbers reassured Captain Percy somewhat, but she would have been much more satisfied with a quality chart of the many passages and byways of Stilt City.
+The descending order of the dock numbers reassured Percy somewhat, but she would have been much more satisfied with a quality chart of Stilt City's many passages and byways.

 The open lane of the oiler in front of them made navigating much easier.
-The local boats generally tried to stay out of the way of the bigger ships knowing that the big ships were far less maneuverable and took much longer to stop.
+The local boats generally tried to stay out of the way of the bigger ships, knowing that the big ships were far less maneuverable and took much longer to stop.
 But a ship making its way up the channel still had a bit of a job clearing a path, whereas few local boats would try to cut between two ships moving up the channel.

 One did though.
 A small flat-bottomed boat, a kind of a wherry, that moved slowly into the lane between the oiler and the _Prospect_, at such a speed that there was no chance it would make its way across the lane before the _Prospect_ was on top of the tiny craft.
 The man paddling the wherry kept pausing and raising one arm.
 At first Hemi thought he was trying to make sure the people guiding the _Prospect_ saw him, but then Hemi realized he was actually hailing them.
 Hemi called down through the hatch to Bastian to reverse thrust and bring the _Prospect_ to a stop.
 The man in the wherry angled his tiny tree of a craft alongside the huge gray metal cylinder and bumped up against the _Prospect_'s hull.
 He deftly grabbed the handholds on the hull as they swept past and stepped one foot up onto a rung while holding his boat still with the other.
 He looped a painter from the wherry around one of the step rungs so it could not get away and then shimmied up the handholds to the deck.

 "'Hoy there!
-Do you need a pilot?"
-He shouted up to the bridge of the sail as he continued to move towards them.
+Do you need a pilot?" he shouted up to the bridge of the sail as he continued to move towards them.
 "I can bring your sub marine in to where-the-fuck-ever.
 I know all the ways and docks around here.
 I can make sure you don't ground --- the water is very suddenly shallow in many places."

 Hemi waved him up the sail, and he climbed quickly and nimbly up and over the fairing to join them.
 He was a small, thin man.
-His pure-white, shortly-trimmed beard and hair stood out in stark contrast to his leathery skin, which all the older local residents developed after spending their adult working years on the unshaded open water.
+His pure white, shortly trimmed beard and hair stood out in stark contrast to his leathery skin, which all the older locals developed after spending their adult working years on the unshaded open water.
 He was wearing an oddly fitted and assuredly ancient three-piece wool suit into which he was sweating profusely after climbing up the sail.

 "Name's Sir Piero --- pee-ahr-oh, at least that's how most off-shore folks pronounce it."

+[//]: # (I renamed this dude like 4 times, and I no longer can remember how I landed on Piero -- maybe it is in the detailed notes?.
+I do not hate it though.)

 "_Sir_ Piero?"
 Percy asked.

 "Knighted for my prest-ee-jee-ous piloting work.
 Respect the title, if you please."

 "Knighted by whom?"
-Hemi asked, and letting that pass then proceeded to introduce himself and the others on the bridge before outlining the issue they were facing.
+Hemi asked.
+Then, letting that pass, proceeded to introduce himself and the others on the bridge before outlining the issue they were facing.
 "We were in fact just thinking that we may need some guidance to our dock.
 Here is our dock number."
 Hemi handed over a small piece of paper with a long number broken up by dashes on it.
 "Can you get us there?"

 The man looked it over.
 "Surely.
 That's no great fuckin' way from here."

-"Have you ever piloted a submarine before Sir Piero?"
+"Have you ever piloted a submarine before, Sir Piero?"
 Percy asked.
 "It's not totally like fuckin' surface ships."

 "Surely!
 I piloted lots of sub marines in and out."
-He pronounced 'sub marine' like it was two separate words.
-"I'm a knighted pro fessional, all manner of craft experienced.
+He pronounced "sub marine" like it was two separate words.
+"I'm a knighted pro-fessional, all manner of craft experienced.
 I even had a pilot's license --- back when those used to be more strictly required."

 "How much money will it cost to hire you?"
 Hemi asked.